The Second Nine Months: Exterogestation and the Need to be Held

 “Birth no more constitutes the beginning of the life of the individual than it does the end of gestation.
 Birth represents a complex and highly important series of functional changes which serve to prepare the newborn for the passage across the bridge between gestation within the womb and gestation continued out of the womb.”
 (Montagu, 1986, 57)

 Human babies are born early out of necessity.
 Nurturing the baby in a manner that mimics the intimacy of pregnancy as closely as possible until this exterior gestation is complete offers the baby the optimal environment for his immature systems.
-This means the baby should be in constant proximity to her mother, either in her mother’s arms or worn on her mother’s body with a piece of cloth or other baby carrier.
+This means the baby should be in constant proximity to her mother, either in her mother’s arms or worn on her mother’s body with a piece of cloth or another baby carrier.

 Continuing Relation Between Mother and Child